 Review My Work: Here you will see a green check mark if all steps have been completed or not and you will have to go back and make edits.
 Your submission is not complete unless you see a green check mark.
-You are able to make edits to your abstract until the deadline of December 6, 2021, 12:59 PM Pacific Time.
 Once the abstract deadline has passed, no further edits can or will be made to an abstract.

 If the abstract must be withdrawn, the TERMIS-AM office must be notified in writing at least ONE month prior to the meeting via e-mail to Tatiana Veres at firstname.lastname@example.org

 NOTE: ALL PRESENTERS ARE EXPECTED TO COVER THEIR OWN TRAVEL AND LODGING EXPENSES AND PAY THE CONFERENCE REGISTRATION FEES.